-With effect from 1 January 2016, an additional tax of 0.6 per cent of the value of the asset applies to the sales of offices, business premises and storage premises located in the Ile-de-France region.
+An additional tax of 0.6 per cent of the value of the asset applies to the sales of offices, business premises and storage premises located in the Ile-de-France region.
 Sales of new buildings are not within the scope of this additional tax.

 Sales of shares in real estate companies (whose assets mainly consist of French real estate) are subject to a 5 per cent transfer tax based on the sale price or, if higher, on the fair market value of the shares.

 iv Finance and security

 The acquisition of real estate is usually secured through a mortgage, which must be granted under a notarised agreement under French law.
 Depending on the purpose of the transaction, this security will be in the form of a contractual mortgage or a money purchase privilege.
 Both securities grant the lender the right to become the owner or resell the mortgaged real estate at public auction if the borrower defaults under the financing.

 As regards the income generated by the property, the rents payable to the borrower or the indemnities payable to it in relation to the holding of its real estate (such as insurance indemnities or indemnities due under the acquisition agreement of said real estate) are usually assigned by way of security or pledged in favour of the bank.